 During our visits with several sites, we witnessed the pediatric provider, or another care team member, model activities and interactions with children and parents.
 Modeling benefits families by demonstrating how parents' simple actions, such as talking, reading, playing, and singing, build a positive relationship with their child through serve and return interactions and encourages parental engagement in reading and play.
 Reading aloud and playing together have been documented to be beneficial for social and emotional development in part through the enhancement of the parent-child relationship.
-28 The care team often uses props to model the interactions, such as developmentally appropriate books and toys that support the child's learning and development of their executive functioning skills.
+The care team often uses props to model the interactions, such as developmentally appropriate books and toys that support the child's learning and development of their executive functioning skills.
 During the visit, parents also have an opportunity to practice the interactions and skills, receive encouragement, and make plans to integrate into daily routines at home.
-Furthermore, these parent-child interactions during visits serve as a springboard for the strengths-based observations and positive feedback discussed in the previous common practice.
-Modeling and making strengths-based observations allow the pediatrician to do developmental surveillance and teach families about developmental milestones while observing the child playing and interacting with their parents.
+Furthermore, these parent-child interactions during visits serve as a springboard for the strengths-based observations and making strengths-based observations allow the pediatrician to do developmental surveillance and teach families about developmental milestones while observing the child playing and interacting with their parents.